 Paste your deal

-Builder pitch, buyer objection, contract question.
+Builder offer, buyer question, contract terms.
 One answer.

 Example situation

 “Builder is offering to include a $40k backyard package (pool-ready pad, extended lanai, upgraded landscaping) if we close by end of month.
-The base price is $520k.
-The same package was $25k on the price sheet 3 months ago.
+Base price is $520k.
 There are 4 other lots available in this phase.
-My buyer doesn't need to close fast but the builder is pushing hard.
-Something feels off.”
+My buyer likes the package but doesn't want to feel rushed.
+How do I handle this?”

 Judgment —